silvermind/local-api/README.md

 #LocalAPI
 LocalAPI application is based on Node.js library and allows for running a fully functional API on the basis of definitions included in a raml file.
-Application also generate dummy data json files from templates and serve them as response body in API module.
+The application also generates dummy data json files from templates and serve them as a response body in API module.

-**In short: LocalAPI generate dummy data and run local API based on RAML.**
+**In short: LocalAPI generates dummy data and runs local API based on RAML.**

 ## Installation
 - Install Node.js from http://nodejs.org/